ObjectIsAdvantag/contest-bot/README.md

 Spark + Tropo gaming app

-Can be used for Song or Quizz contests
+Can be used for various contests type: Song, Quizz,...

-## prep work

-Add the ContestBot to a Spark room

-POST ... // adds the bot webhook
+## setup the bot

+- start Spark, create a Contest Room, invite participants

+- install the ContestBot (see spark/Readme.md)

 ## starting up a contest

-Invite participants to your room

 /launch : launches a new contest
 - Bot says "new contest starting in XX minutes"